Prerequisites

 Better Stack uses Live Tail syntax.
 Ask the agent to load the query instructions for the source, then refine.

-- Scoped teams - Limit the authorizing user’s team membership to what CloudThinker should see
+- Least-privilege user — authorize with only the access CloudThinker needs; limit the authorizing user’s team membership to what CloudThinker should see.

-- Revoke when unused - Remove the authorization in Better Stack if you stop using it
+- Revoke when unused — remove the authorization in Better Stack’s app settings if you stop using the connection.

 Related